Installation manual

 source .env

-mkdir -p "${AURA_AUDIO_STORE}/recordings/block"
+mkdir -p "${AURA_AUDIO_STORE}/record/block"

 chown -R aura:aura "${AURA_AUDIO_STORE}"